Math-Muniz/Math-Muniz/README.md

   <h3>Welcome, come here and take a coffee ☕!</h3>

-  <h3>I have a postgraduate degree in Big Data Analytics and Data Science, and I'd like to share some of my study projects and you can connect with me below.</h3>
+  <h3>I'm Postgraduate in Big Data Analytics and Data Science, and I'd like to share some of my study projects and you can connect with me below.</h3>

   <div id="header" align="center">
     <a href="https://www.linkedin.com/in/math-muniz/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>